GravityKit/GravityView/readme.txt

 * Fixed: WPML links to Single Entry not working if using directory or sub-domain URL formats
 * Fixed: Product field prices not always formatted as a currency
 * Fixed: Product fields sometimes appeared twice in the Add Field field picker
+* Fixed: PHP warning when updating entries.
+Thanks for reporting, Werner!

 __Developer Notes:__